To visit Ushuaia means to reach the very End of the World

 The name Ushuaia comes from the language of the yámanas or yaghanes aborigines, its native inhabitants, and means “the bay that penetrates westward.”

 The foundation of Ushuaia and its first inhabitants

 Ushuaia is a young city.
 The city foundation was on October 12, 1884 when an Argentine expedition arrived to establish a sub-prefecture.

-However, some 300 Anglican missionaries of the South American Missionary Society already populated the area.
-They built the first houses and took care of evangelize the natives.
+However, some 300 Anglican missionaries of the South American Missionary Society had already settled in the area know today as Ushuaia.
+They built the first houses and took care of evangelizing the natives.

 For Argentine people Ushuaia began to be known in the early twentieth century when it was decided to build there a prison, today reconverted into a Museum.
 The prison of Ushuaia is part of the city’s history and the prisoners were also considered “first settlers”.

 The picturesque village suffered a sudden onset of population growth since the 1970’s, thanks to a special regime of industrial promotion, still in place.
 Today, more than 50 years later, Ushuaia is a tourist city attracting travelers from all over the world.